WenderHost/nccagent-extras/readme.txt

 I've built the NCC website using Elementor and the Hello Elementor theme.
 This is where I add additional code and CSS.

 == Changelog ==

+= 3.5.2 =
+* Loading `.fa-bars` and `.fa-home` via inline CSS to avoid "FLUC" ("Flash of Unstyled Content") due to Font Awesome being cached and deferred.

 = 3.5.1 =
 * Adjusting `plan-by-state-selector.js` to dynamically reference the proper browser Local Storage path based on the page slug for the Product Selector.